UniPiTechnology/evok/docs/configs/evok_configuration.md

 ## Autogen

-If the Debian package 'unipi-os-configurator' is installed, Evok can automatically create the hardware configuration for the running device.
+If the Debian package `unipi-os-configurator` is installed, Evok can automatically create the hardware configuration for the running device.
 You can enable this feature with `autogen: true` in config.
-When this feature is enabled, Evok includes the file '/etc/evok/autogen.yaml'.
-This file contains the hardware configuration of the running device. 'unipi-os-configurator' generates this file if a hardware change has been detected.
+If this feature is enabled, Evok includes the file `/etc/evok/autogen.yaml`.
+This file contains the hardware configuration of the running device. `unipi-os-configurator` generates this file if a hardware change has been detected.
 You can force the creation of this file using the command:

 ```bash
 /opt/unipi/tools/os-configurator -f